-The Gender+ Justice initiatives engages faculty, scholars, students, thought-leaders, activists and artists.
+The Gender+ Justice Initiative engages and supports faculty, scholars, students, thought-leaders, activists and artists.

 Through various programs, we support research and impactful projects that address and advance intersectional gender justice.
 See our programs below: